 The downside of taking driving lessons here is that it’s all the way in the west.
 The school is known to be on the more affordable end for both theory and practical lessons.
-If you’re in a hurry to get your license, BBDC’s practical lesson booking system will allow you to “camp” for last minute same day or next day slots.
+If you’re in a hurry to get your licence, BBDC’s practical lesson booking system will allow you to “camp” for last minute same day or next day slots.
 Also, the test routes are generally free of heavy vehicles… which means it may just be easier to pass your TP test.

 Address: 815 Bukit Batok West Ave 5, Singapore 659085

 Comfortdelgro Driving Centre (Ubi)

 Comfortdelgo Driving Centre is more centrally located than the rest of the centres if you are living in the East.
-The instructors at Comfortdelgro seem to be a mixed bunch, some reviews say that instructors are very helpful, while some students report instructors being impatient and just whiling time away.
+The instructors at Comfortdelgro seem to be a mixed bunch, some reviews say that instructors are very helpful, while there have been some accounts of instructors being impatient and just whiling the time away.

-The course structure seems to be more conservative as they have put in place an induction programme and an internal evaluation to ensure that you have some knowledge before you proceed to the tests.
+The course structure seems to be more conservative as they have put in place an induction programme and internal evaluation to ensure that you have some knowledge before you proceed with the tests.

 Address: 205 Ubi Ave 4, Singapore 408805